sguan12/fashi-n/README.md

 # fashiøn
+(Superposition 2020 Hackathon Project, Contributors: Karen Li, Stephanie Guan, Savitha Srinivasan, Cynthia Chen)

-About: A desktop application that calculates a garment’s environmental footprint and guides users to choose stylish garments that use less H2O in production.
+A desktop application for online shopping that webscrapes data about materials used in a garment, calculates the garment's water footprint, and guides users to choose more environmental friendly clothes.

-Status: version 1.0

-Language: HTML, CSS, Node JS, Python